Step By Step Guide

 ... in Photoshop

-2. Choose Layer > Duplicate Layer or alternatively select "Duplicate Layer" from the menu of the Layer palette.
+2. Choose Layer > Duplicate Layer or alternatively select "Duplicate Layer" from the menu of the Layer panel.

-3. Apply Filter > PhotoWiz > FocalBlade to the image.
+3. Run Filter > PhotoWiz > FocalBlade and apply its effect to the image by pressing the OK button.

 4. If you want to remove the sharpening effect from a few image areas, please choose Layer > (Add) Layer Mask > Reveal All.
 Alternatively, if you want to brush the sharpening effect only on a few image areas, please select Layer > (Add) Layer Mask > Hide All.

-6. To remove the sharpness effect from some areas of the image please choose a black color in the foreground color box of Photoshop's tool palette.
-But if you have choosen Layer > (Add) Layer Mask > Hide All in step 4, please choose a white color in the foreground color box of Photoshop's tool palette.
+6. To remove the sharpness effect from some areas of the image please choose a black color in the foreground color box of Photoshop's tool panel.
+But if you have chosen Layer > (Add) Layer Mask > Hide All in step 4, please choose a white color in the foreground color box of Photoshop's tool panel.

-7. Brush over the image areas where you want the sharpness effect removed or revealed.
+7. Brush over the image areas where you want the sharpness effect to be removed or revealed.

 8. When you are done, you can flatten the image with Layer > Flatten Image.

-2. Choose Layers > Duplicate which will add a new layer called "Copy of Background" in the Layer palette.
+2. Choose Layers > Duplicate which will add a new layer called "Copy of Background" in the Layer panel.

-3. Apply Effects > Plugins > PhotoWiz > FocalBlade to the image.
+3. Run Effects > Plugins > PhotoWiz > FocalBlade and apply its effect to the image by pressing the OK button.

 5. Select the brush tool and choose appropriate brush size and options.

-7. Brush over the image areas where you want the sharpness effect removed or revealed.
+7. Brush over the image areas where you want the sharpness effect to be removed or revealed.

 8. When you are done, you can flatten the image with Layers > Merge > Merge All (Flatten).